eddiethedean/sparkforge/pipeline_builder_docs/PRESENTATION_README.md

 - [ ] Add your name and date to title slide
 - [ ] Add company/organization logos
 - [ ] Download and insert Databricks logo
-- [ ] Download and insert Pipeline Builder/SparkForge logo
+- [ ] Download and insert Pipeline Builder logo
 - [ ] Add icons and diagrams as specified in outline
 - [ ] Review all code examples for accuracy
 - [ ] Practice timing (30+ minutes)